HackTheMusical/HACKS-the-Musical/README.md

   type: community # Community or Vip
   # Usernames
   twitter: "Fluffle_Puff"
-  deviantart: "flufflepuff"
+  facebook: "flufflepuff"
-  tumblr: "askflufflepuff"
   # Links
   youtube: "https://www.youtube.com/user/FluffyMixer"
   website: "http://askflufflepuff.com"
   # Biography
   bio: "Basement dweller ♥ Food eater Internet user ♥ Part-time bear."
   # Images
-  avatar: "/media/guests/flufflepuff-avatar.png" # Absolute path to avatar
+  avatar: "/media/flufflepuff-avatar.png" # Absolute path to avatar
   cover: "" # may be used in the future
   # Color
   color: "" # may be used in the future